About Azure Defender for IoT network setup

 Sensor management network information.

 Planned user credentials.

 SSL certificates (optional but recommended).

 SMTP authentication (optional).
 To use the SMTP server with authentication, prepare the credentials required for your server.

 DNS servers (optional).
 Prepare your DNS server's IP and host name.

-For a detailed list and description of important site information, see Example site book.
+For a detailed list and description of important site information, see Predeployment checklist.

 Successful monitoring guidelines

 To find the optimal place to connect the appliance in each of your production networks, we recommend that you follow this procedure:

 Connectivity to the sensor management interface.